 - Stay on designated trails.

-- Pets must remain on leash at all times.
+- Pets must remain on leash.
 Pets are not allowed on certain posted trails.

-- Removal of anything, including plants, wildlife or artifacts, is ILLEGAL.
+- It is illegal to remove anything, including plants, wildlife or artifacts.

 - No wood, charcoal, or ground fires.